lucee/lucee-docs/docs/03.reference/02.tags/application/_attributes/typeChecking.md

-If disabled, Lucee ignores type defintions with function arguments and return values
+If disabled, Lucee ignores type definitions with function arguments and return values